-Under Alaska law, landlords must disclose specific information to tenants (usually in the lease or rental agreement), such as the name and address of the person authorized to manage the premises.
-For a full list, see Alaska Required Landlord Disclosures.
+Under Alaska law, landlords must make specific disclosures to tenants (usually in the lease or rental agreement), such as the name and address of the person authorized to manage the premises.

-State law regulates several rent-related issues, including late and bounced-check fees, the amount of notice (at least 30 days in Alaska) landlords must give tenants to raise the rent, and how much time (seven days in Alaska) a tenant has to pay rent or move before a landlord can file for eviction.
-For details, see Alaska Termination for Nonpayment of Rent and Other Rent Rules.
+State law regulates several rent-related issues in Alaska, including late and bounced-check fees, the amount of notice (at least 30 days in Alaska) landlords must give tenants to raise the rent, and how much time (seven days in Alaska) a tenant has to pay rent or move before a landlord can file for eviction.

 State laws specify when and how a landlord may terminate a tenancy.
-For example, a landlord may give an Alaska tenant who has been involved in specified illegal activity on the premises an unconditional quit notice that gives the tenant five days to move out before the landlord can file for eviction.
-See State Laws on Unconditional Quit Terminations and State Laws on Termination for Violation of Lease for details on these types of termination notices in Alaska.
+For example, a landlord may give an Alaska tenant who has been involved in specified illegal activity on the premises an unconditional quit notice that gives the tenant five days (in some cases, as few as 24 hours) to move out before the landlord can file for eviction.

 Several other landlord-tenant laws in Alaska affect both property owners and renters, including: